mozilla-b2g/gaia-email-libs-and-more/README.md

 Everything under `test-runner/chrome/fakeserver` is pretty much just existing comm-central or mozilla-central (httpd.js) code, with some outstanding patches that have been reviewed but not yet landed, and a couple of small things that will hopefully be upstreamed at some point.

-## If you're using OS X 10.9 Mavericks

-If you're running OS X 10.9, the tests might not run for you; see https://bugzilla.mozilla.org/show_bug.cgi?id=936980 for details.
-(If they do run for you without a hitch, let us know in the bug!)
-You can work around this by running the tests in a Linux VM.

 ## Communication

 - Mailing List: **[dev-gaia](https://lists.mozilla.org/listinfo/dev-gaia)**
 - IRC: `irc.mozilla.org`, in the `#gelam` channel

 ## Legal Notes and Disclaimers